Emily Wei-Hsin Sun | Editor-in-Chief

 Julio Herrera Estrada | Co-Founder and Associate Editor

-Julio is a 5th year PhD Candidate in the Environmental Engineering and Water Resources Program.
-He is also pursuing a Graduate Certificate on Science, Technology, and Environmental Policy at the Woodrow Wilson School of Public and International Affairs.
+Julio graduated with a PhD from the Environmental Engineering and Water Resources Program and a Graduate Certificate on Science, Technology, and Environmental Policy at the Woodrow Wilson School of Public and International Affairs.
+He is currently a Postdoctoral Scholar at Stanford University’s Department of Earth System Science.
 His research focuses on the study of droughts and heat waves: what are the physical mechanisms that drive them, how they might be affected by climate change, and how do they impact our water, energy, and food resources.
 Before arriving at Princeton, Julio did his B.S. in Applied Mathematics at Columbia University.
 He is originally from Mexico City, Mexico, and enjoys running, swimming, skiing and playing soccer.
+He served as Highwire Earth‘s Editor-in-Chief from 2016-2017.
 Follow him on Twitter @.

-Matt is a 4th year PhD candidate in Ecology and Evolutionary Biology at Princeton.
+Matt is a 5th year PhD candidate in Ecology and Evolutionary Biology at Princeton.
 He studies how information moves through coordinated animal groups, the importance of individual variation, and how fish avoid getting eaten by predators.
 He loves R, playing drums, and blogging about science and metal.
+He served as Highwire Earth‘s Managing Editor from 2016-2017.
 Follow him on Twitter @.